 The railways went into an economic decline from the late 1960s / early 1970s and suffered further depradations during civil war from the 1980s.
 Work is in hand to rehabilitate and modernise the network, but continues to be hampered in some areas by civil unrest.

-In 2017, a feasibility study was authorised for a new 3400km standard (1435mm) gauge railway from Port Sudan via Nyala to N’Djamena, the capital of Chad.
-About 2700km of the new railway would be in Sudan.
+In 2020, a feasibility study was initiated for a new 1522km standard (1435mm) gauge railway from Port Sudan via Khartoum to Addis Ababa in Ethiopia.